QHarshil/SemanticSearch-Java/README.md

 ### Prerequisites

-- Java 25 (Temurin recommended)
+- Java 25 (Temurin recommended) for runtime; build with JDK 21 for Maven tooling compatibility
 - Maven 3.9+ (project ships with `./mvnw`)
 - Docker and Docker Compose (for containerized deployment)
-- OpenAI API key
+- Embedding provider API key
-  - If you want to be prompted at startup instead, set `openai.api.prompt=true` and the app will ask for the key on the CLI.
+  - If you want to be prompted at startup instead, set `embedding.api.prompt=true` and the app will ask for the key on the CLI.
-  - For offline/demo mode without OpenAI, you can still run, but embeddings will be empty unless you stub them yourself.
+- For offline/demo mode without a remote embedding provider, you can still run, but embeddings will be empty unless you stub them yourself.

 ### Running Locally